PuZZleDucK/Development-Adventures/README.md

 # Development-Adventures
-Development adventures blog for PuZZleDucK.org
+Development adventures blog for PuZZleDucK.org hosted on GitHub Pages at https://puzzleduck.github.io/Development-Adventures/

+Development and deployment occurs on the gh-pages branch

 # Setup